Lawton Arts and Humanities Grants

 • Public libraries

-Community and Public Schools Arts & Humanities Programming Grants
+Community & Public Schools Arts & Humanities Programming Grants

-1. Create more opportunities for Lawtonians and Lawton Public School students to meaningfully engage with the arts and humanities.
+• Expand opportunities for Lawton residents and Lawton Public School students to participate in arts and humanities.

-Individual and Organization Arts and Humanities Project Grants
+Individual & Organization Arts and Humanities Project Grants:

 General Grant Terms and Conditions

-These General Grant Terms and Conditions (General Grant Terms) apply to grants that the McMahon Auditorium Authority (Trust) issues to eligible nonprofit organizations, schools, or government entities during the awarded grant period.
-This grant award implements Title 2 of the Code of Federal Regulations (2 CFR).
-These terms are based on the applicable grant program guidelines detailed in the Grantee’s award notification package, the Trust’s enabling legislation and administrative code, along with other State and Federal statutes, regulations, and all applicable laws that apply to grants, contracts, and cooperative agreements.
-Award recipients (Grantee or Grantee Organization) must be familiar with and comply with these requirements.
+These General Grant Terms and Conditions apply to all grants issued by the McMahon Auditorium Authority (Trust) to eligible nonprofits, schools, or government entities during the award period.
+They are based on Title 2 of the Code of Federal Regulations (2 CFR), program guidelines, the Trust’s enabling legislation, and all applicable State and Federal laws.
+Grantees must be familiar with and comply with these requirements.

 1. Definitions